Samantha Robben, Intern at The Elephant, restaurant in Hoxie, KS

 Maggie Malmberg has completed three Nex-Gen internships, all with different businesses.
 Her success story is a great example of what our interns can learn, the mentoring aspects they receive, and the growth she has experienced.

-Owen Eilert shares the experiences he has had interning with Mitchell County Hospital Health Systems and how it has prepared him for a career as a doctor.
+Owen Eilert shares the experiences he had interning with Mitchell County Hospital Health Systems and how it has prepared him for a career as a doctor.